NkosiMlaba/word_guessing_game/README.md

 3. Try to guess the word before running out of chances
 4. Win or lose

-## Features

-- Pyfiglet for printing in cool fonts
-- Colors Class in order to print different colours to the terminal cyan, red, and yellow to make it easier to read
-- Ascii art to draw the stickman figures
-- Different categories of words to choose from
-- Score counting

 ## Detailed description:
 This is a word-guessing game in Python.
 The user runs the program and tries to guess the word before the chances run out.
 I used Pyfilget to print in a cool font the welcome and exit messages when running the program.
 I also used the Colors Class in order to print different colours to the terminal cyan, red, and yellow to make it easier to read.
 I made this decision in order to make the program more exciting and avoid the bland nature of the terminal.